The 2014 National Curriculum for Maths aims to ensure that all children:

 In KS1, new concepts are almost always presented with objects (concrete manipulatives) for children to use.
 Children may also use manipulatives in KS2.
 Teachers use careful questions to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including modelling those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks.
 We found that the very long term idea of Mastery did not work for the children at Warley as they would forget methods they had not rehearsed in a long time.
 Although we teach units in blocks, we try and revisit these more frequently to ensure children do not lose key skills.

 Each block of lessons provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 Other ways in which we implement and promote Maths learning at Warley include:

 - Times Tables Rockstars for improving recall of key facts

 - Maths leader board in School Hall

-The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
-Children can underperform in Mathematics because they think they cannot do it or are not naturally good at it.
-Our scheme addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
+The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills in Maths, as well as empathy and the need to recognise the achievement of others.
+Previously, children may have underperformed in Mathematics because they are of the belief that they cannot do it or are not naturally good at it.
+Our Maths curriculum addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
 These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 in Maths being above national average and a proportion of these children demonstrating greater depth, at the end of each phase.